 As an eCommerce retailer selling goods or services from one country to another, you may also have to pay sales tax to that country.
-For example, last year the US Supreme Court ruled that any businesses selling online into the US have to pay state sales taxes if they meet certain conditions.
+For example, two years ago the US Supreme Court ruled that any businesses selling online into the US have to pay state sales taxes if they meet certain conditions.

 Sales tax is a complicated topic at best, and can have a big impact on your business’ finances.
 Because of this, it’s best to speak to an accountant to get the best advice for your SMB.

 When you run your own business, it can feel like all you’re doing is paying taxes; however, you’re also eligible for tax deductions.
 Again, each country has different tax deductions, which can include:

 Tax deductions can save thousands, but retroactively tracking down receipts and documentation for all the goods and services that may be tax deductible can be difficult.
 That’s why as an eCommerce retailer the general rule of thumb is: if you paid for it and think it could be tax deductible, it’s better to take a photo and document it, then revisit these expenses closer to tax time to see what can be claimed.

 Many SMBs try to do it all, and that includes their company’s taxes.
 While this may seem like a cost-effective solution, often this is more time consuming and could cost your business more in penalties, unclaimed tax deductions, or additional taxes owed.

 As a business owner you already have a lot to manage and, unless you have a background in tax law or accounting, you could overlook some important information during tax time.
 That’s why it’s ideal to find an accountant, whether in-house or external, who can help you file your taxes.
 When you’re choosing your accountant, find someone who understands or specialises in eCommerce or online retail, as well as your specific needs, so they can help you file your taxes quickly and maximise your return.